joey-wang123/joey-wang123.github.io/_pages/about.md

   [2] **Model Merge and Reuse:** (1) Adaptive Model Merging [<a href="https://arxiv.org/pdf/2310.02575">ICLR2024</a>], (2) Representation Surgery [<a href="https://arxiv.org/pdf/2402.02705">ICML2024</a>], (3) Model Grouping [<a href="https://arxiv.org/abs/2405.16560">ICML2024</a>]

+- **Large Language Models:**: Multi-modality foundation model distillation <a href="https://openreview.net/forum?id=1aF2D2CPHi">ICLR2025</a>]

 Please refer to [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=F4uLsroAAAAJ&view_op=list_works) for more papers

 <span style="color:red">I am looking for Postdocs/PhD/Master/Undergraduate/Intern students with strong self-motivation starting in 2026 Spring or Fall.
-Please email me your CV and transcripts if you are interested.</span>
+Please email me your CV and transcripts if you are interested.
+Email me: wangzhenyineu@gmail.com </span>

 ### News

+- **January 2025** One paper has been accepted by TPAMI.

+- **January 2025** Two papers have been accepted by ICLR 2025.

 - **November 2024** One paper has been accepted by TPAMI.